assignittous/mise-en-place/README.md

 tbd

+## Configuration

+* Dependencies.yml has some sensible defaults, but can be edited to suit

-## Assumptions
+## Conventions

-Your chef solution is stored in a git based repo.
+* Your chef solution is stored in a git based repo.
+*